 About The Solar Whiz Roof Ventilator

-By drawing high volumes of air (2100m3/hr), the fan eliminates heat build-up, reducing heat load, which is radiated back down on lower ceilings or direct on to the horses.
-This results in consistent lower internal temperatures, cleaner internal air and greatly reduced risk of heat stress placed on horses.
+By drawing high volumes of air (2100 m3/hr), the fan eliminates heat build-up, reducing heat load, which is radiated back down on lower ceilings or directly onto the horses.
+This results in consistent lower internal temperatures, cleaner internal air, and a greatly reduced risk of heat stress placed on horses.

-Air has the capacity to hold moisture in water vapor form.
+Air has the capacity to hold moisture in water vapour form.
 The amount of moisture held by a fixed volume of air (relative humidity, or RH) increases as the temperature of that air rises.
 For example, cold outside air has little moisture-holding capacity, whereas warm air has significant moisture-holding capacity.
-For every 10°C increase in temperature, the moisture holding capacity of air approx. doubles.
+For every 10°C increase in temperature, the moisture-holding capacity of air approximately doubles.

 Thermal Buoyancy of Air

 Warm air is less dense than cold air, so it is lighter and rises.
 This principle works well in natural ventilation systems where the warmer stable air, caused by body heat, is allowed to rise up and exhaust in a peak vent or chimney.
 Reliant on external ambient temperatures, the greater the temperature difference between inside the stable and outside – the larger the uplift or buoyancy force will be.
 Relying on buoyancy is not very effective in warm weather since there is little temperature difference between the inside and outside.
 For these conditions, what’s needed is a summer breeze or mechanical forced ventilation.

 Natural roof vents ventilation systems are quieter than most fan systems and can provide daylight, but require more management to maintain uniform temperature and air quality inside the horse stable.

 Orientation is key, the length of the building must be perpendicular to the prevailing wind.
 Obstructions around the stable prevent fresh air movement, especially when located within heavy tree-lined sites.